 Admin portal

-Whan of the elements of the solution is an Admin portal that will allow business administrators to manage the behavior of Campaign Manager.
+One of the elements of the solution is an Admin portal that will allow business administrators to manage the behavior of Campaign Manager.
 For the callback functionality the admin portal will have the following features:

 Login page – all users that have access to portal will need to authorize.